 I hope you enjoy the Herbs de Provence Idaho Potato Muffins, and have a happy Valentine’s Day!

-These muffins are aromatic and bursting with the flavors of rosemary, thyme oregano and lavender.
-Using Yukon Gold potatoes in the batter, the texture is soft and delicate, and you will keep coming back for more.
+Herbs de Provence Idaho Potato Muffins are incredibly aromatic and bursting with the flavors of rosemary, thyme, oregano and lavender.
+Using Yukon Gold potatoes in the batter, the texture is soft and delicate.
+You will keep coming back for more.

 - 1 large egg

 - 2 tablespoons granulated sugar